-Dr. Reiman is Executive Director of the Banner Alzheimer's Institute, Chief Executive Officer of Banner Research, Clinical Director of Neurogenomics at the Translational Genomics Research Institute, Professor of Psychiatry at the University of Arizona, University Professor of Neuroscience at Arizona State University, and Director of the Arizona Alzheimer's Consortium.
+Dr. Reiman is Executive Director of the Banner Alzheimer's Institute, Chief Executive Officer of Banner Research, Professor and Clinical Director of Neurogenomics at the Translational Genomics Research Institute, Professor of Psychiatry at the University of Arizona, University Professor of Neuroscience at Arizona State University, and Director of the Arizona Alzheimer's Consortium.
 He and his Banner Alzheimer's Institute colleagues Drs.
 Pierre Tariot and Jessica Langbaum lead the Alzheimer's Prevention Initiative (API), which has helped to introduce a new era in Alzheimer's prevention research.

 Launching his research career as a resident and faculty member under Dr. Marcus Raichle, he and his colleagues introduced brain imaging paradigms and image analysis techniques that have had a profound impact on the study of the human mind and brain.

-Dr. Reiman an author of more than 300 publications, a principal investigator of several large NIH grants, and a recipient of the Potamkin Prize.
+Dr. Reiman an author of more than 600 publications, a principal investigator of several large NIH grants, and a recipient of the Potamkin Prize.